awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsdynamodbtable.md

 # AwsDynamoDbTable<a name="asff-resourcedetails-awsdynamodbtable"></a>

-The `AwsDynamoDbTable` object provides details about a DynamoDB table\.
+The `AwsDynamoDbTable` object provides details about an Amazon DynamoDB table\.

 The following is an example `AwsDynamoDbTable` finding in the AWS Security Finding Format \(ASFF\)\.
 To view descriptions of `AwsDynamoDbTable` attributes, see [AwsDynamoDbTableDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsDynamoDbTableDetails.html) in the *AWS Security Hub API Reference*\.